PipeWire/wireplumber/docs/rst/configuration.rst

 =============

 WirePlumber is a heavily modular daemon.
-By itself, it doesn't do anything except load the configured modules.
-All the rest of the logic is implemented inside those modules.
+By itself, it doesn't do anything except load its configured components.
+The actual management logic is implemented inside those components.

 Modular design ensures that it is possible to swap the implementation of specific functionality without having to re-implement the rest of it, allowing flexibility on target-sensitive parts, such as policy management and making use of non-standard hardware.

-At startup, WirePlumber first reads its **main** configuration file.
-This file configures the operation context (properties of the daemon, modules to be loaded, etc).
-This file may also specify additional, secondary configuration files which will be loaded as well at the time of parsing the main file.

-All files and modules are specified relative to their standard search locations, which are documented later in this chapter.
+At startup, WirePlumber reads its configuration file (combined with all the fragments it may have) and loads the components specified in the selected profile.
+This configures the operation context.
+Then, the components take over and drive the entirety of the daemon's operation.

+The sections below describe in more detail the configuration file format and the various options available.

 .. toctree::
    :maxdepth: 1